Gain and phase type multipliers for feedback robustness: Introduction

-It is noteworthy that there exist relevant converse quadratic separation results that are different from those examined in this paper.
-Such results typically state that a feedback system is robustly stable against an arbitrary uncertainty characterised by a quadratic constraint if and only if the other open-loop subsystem satisfies the reverse quadratic constraint~\cite{khong2021converse, khong2022converse}.
-However, in \cite{khong2021converse, khong2022converse} the multiplier defining the quadratic constraint is explicitly specified, whereas in this work certain forms of feedback stability are shown to imply the existence of a multiplier by which quadratic graph separation of the open-loop systems is defined.
+Finally, note that there exist relevant converse quadratic separation results that are different from those examined in this paper.
+Such results typically state that a feedback system is robustly stable against an arbitrary uncertainty characterised by a quadratic constraint if and only if the other open-loop subsystem satisfies the reverse quadratic constraint~\cite{khong2018converse, khong2021converse, khong2022converse, khong2023converse}.
+However, in these references the multiplier defining the quadratic constraint is explicitly specified, whereas in this work certain forms of feedback stability are shown to imply the existence of a multiplier by which quadratic graph separation of the open-loop systems is defined.

-The outline of the paper is as follows: in Section~\ref{sec:background} we introduce necessary background material, in particular that related to sectorial matrices, and to quadratic graph separation and its use in stability analysis for multiple-input-multiple-output (MIMO) LTI systems.
-In Section~\ref{sec:phase_multipliers} we analyze the form of multipliers needed in order to guarantee robust stability with respect to certain types of gain perturbations.
+The outline of the paper is as follows: in Section~\ref{sec:background} we introduce necessary background material related to quadratic graph separation and its use in stability analysis of multiple-input-multiple-output (MIMO) LTI systems, and to sectorial matrices and phases of a matrix.
+In Section~\ref{sec:phase_multipliers} we analyze the form of multipliers needed in order to guarantee robust stability with respect to certain types of gain uncertainties.
 The conclusion is that the existence of certain types of phasal multipliers is a both necessary and sufficient condition.
-Similarly, Section~\ref{sec:gain_multipliers} is devoted to stability against certain types of phase perturbations, and the existence of certain types of magnitudinal multipliers turns out to be a both necessary and sufficient condition.
+Similarly, Section~\ref{sec:gain_multipliers} is devoted to stability against certain types of phase uncertainties, and the existence of certain types of magnitudinal multipliers turns out to be a both necessary and sufficient condition.
+In Section~\ref{sec:num_ex}, we use a numerical example to illustrate how the results of the paper can be used.
 The main part of the paper ends with Section~\ref{sec:conclusions}, where we draw some conclusions.
 Finally, in order to improve the readability, some of the lengthier proofs are deferred to appendices in the end of the paper.